davidleitw/Blog/content/posts/daily/day1/index.md

 - [x] LeetCode: 25.
 Reverse Nodes in k-Group
 - [x] LeetCode: 61.
 Rotate List
 - [x] LeetCode: 343.
 Integer Break
+- [x] LeetCode: 1046.
+Last Stone Weight
 - [x] LeetCode: 1108.
 Defanging an IP Address
 - [x] LeetCode: 1342.
 Number of Steps to Reduce a Number to Zero
 - [x] LeetCode: 1688.
 Count of Matches in Tournament
+- [x] LeetCode: 1769.
+Minimum Number of Operations to Move All Balls to Each Box